DTPrince/Arduino-Tachometer/README.md

 If it is at 42Hz @ 700RPM, that's a convenient 6Hz/100RPM ratio.
 At 5600 redline, it ~should be 336Hz.
 That's still practically DC.
 So the code should easily reflect this by changing rpm / 100 -> rpm / 6.
 Woo!

+UPDATE: Concerning active regions of the FETs on the ATmega328, they're actually quite generous.
+The inactive region lasts until a whopping 1.5V and turns on at 3V.
+However, the absolute max voltage is 6V.
+So I'm going to have to tone down the signal a bit.
+Interestingly, the power source of the Arduino is used as VCC reference.
+So if it is running on a dying battery, HIGH will be a lower value than when the battery was full.
+Good to know.
+(Assuming that info can be trusted...)

 ## Musings

 I suspect the arduino will do almost all of the work in terms of circuitry.
 Power and pull-up/pull-down resistors are just about the only things needed, I think.
 Powering the arduino and display from a battery seems like a non-ideal way to go about things but I need to see what kind of power the car battery can provide.
 A serialized LED display will probably not tax the battery too hard but I will probably have to regulate the voltage some how due to the fact that the cold battery provides less voltage than when the alternator is charging it.
 A voltage follower could prove to be a nice way to transform the battery into a semi-supply.
 Really I just need to figure out how much SC current the battery can provide, or the internal resistance.
 I also have no idea what kind of output impedance the battery has, so that makes a voltage follower that much more attractive.